oracle-devrel/oci-devops-examples/oci-build-examples/oci_devops_graalee_micronaut/README.md

 - Use option `Set Custom Location` as Artifact location.
 - Provide a path and version as `${BUILDRUN_HASH}`, this is to maintain immutable artifacts.
-- The variable `BUILDRUN_HASH` is derived during managed build stage and exported as an exportedVariables.You may use any other name ,but ensure to update the file [build_spec.yaml](build_spec.yaml).
+- The variable `BUILDRUN_HASH` is derived during managed build stage and exported as an exportedVariables.You may use any other name, but ensure to update the file [build_spec.yaml](build_spec.yaml).
 - Select `Yes, substitute placeholders` as an option and click `Add`.

 ![](images/oci_devops_artifact_3.png)